 - Their photos are professional.
-We’re talking about photo shoot quality images.
+We’re talking about photoshoot-quality images.
 The ones that make you question why they are single and why they are online.
-Especially when the backgrounds are basic, blank, and no way to tell where city or region they may be.
+Especially when the backgrounds are basic, and blank, and no way to tell where the city or region may be.
 There may even be evidence of being photoshopped.
 These are telltale signs of being catfished.

 - They don’t have a lot of followers or friends.
 Someone with just a handful of friends or followers might be running a little low because they just aren’t real.
 These are also signs the account may be new or used just to people-watch.

 The Top Catfishing Apps Used by Scammers